 If you are arrested while in Iran, request that the police and prison officials notify the Foreign Interests Section at the Swiss Embassy in Tehran immediately to ensure that the United States is aware of your circumstances.

 Iran is prone to earthquakes, many of them severe.
 To learn more about the seismic regions of Iran, including the most recent earthquakes, please visit the U.S. Geological Survey website.

-In addition to being subject to all Iranian laws, U.S. citizens who also possess Iranian citizenship are also subject to other laws that impose special obligations on citizens of Iran, such as military service or taxes.
+U.S. citizens who also possess Iranian citizenship are subject to laws that impose special obligations on citizens of Iran, such as military service or taxes.
 Iranian-citizen males aged 18-34 are required to perform military service, unless exempt.
 This requirement includes Iranian-Americans, even those born in the United States.
 Young men who have turned 17 years of age will no longer be allowed to leave Iran without first having completed their military service.

 Employment: Do not work illegally.
 You will be deported, fined, and/or imprisoned.
 You may also be prevented from re-entering the country.
 The Iranian government has seized the passports and blocked the departure of foreigners who work in Iran on tax/commercial disputes.